karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ## Create a GitHub repository and modify the config.toml file

-Go to github and create a new repository.
-I create the repository "dotnetramblings".
+Go to GitHub and create a new repository.
+In my case I'm going to create the repository **dotnetramblings**.

 Once the repository is created you **HAVE** to modify the config.toml file found on the root directory of your site.

-You need to update the baseUrl property found in the config.toml file to point to your github pages:
+You need to update the baseUrl property to point to your github page.
+Like this:

 ```toml
 baseurl = "https://myuser.github.io/dotnetramblings/"
 ```

 ## Build your site

-After tweaking our theme we are going to build our site.
-We have to execute
+After tweaking the theme we are going to build our site.
+We have to execute:

 ```bash
 hugo
 ```

-The output will be in **./public/** directory
-The **./public** directory is what we are going to publish into github
+The output of the build will be in **./public/** directory.
+The public directory is what we are going to publish into GitHub.

 ## Push your code into GitHub

-After that you just have to set the repository in the public folder
+It's time to upload the contents of the public directory into our GitHub repository.

 ```bash
 cd dotnetramblings/public